Intellectual Property Litigation

 - Unfair competition.

 Taft has experienced, highly qualified patent litigators to bring and defend patent infringement lawsuits anywhere within the United States.
-Taft's nationwide intellectual property practice has recently litigated cases in California, Virginia (The "Rocket Docket"), Kentucky, New York, New Jersey, Illinois, Rhode Island, Delaware, Texas, Indiana and Ohio, representing companies located in Japan, Canada, Ohio, Indiana, Illinois, California and Connecticut, among others.
+Taft's nationwide intellectual property practice has recently litigated cases in California, Virginia, Kentucky, New York, New Jersey, Illinois, Rhode Island, Delaware, Texas, Indiana and Ohio, representing companies located in Japan, Canada, Ohio, Indiana, Illinois, California and Connecticut, among others.

 Taft's attorneys have litigated patent disputes covering all types of technology, including, for example, semiconductor manufacturing tools and processes, sports apparel, highway transportation advisory systems, high speed variable data printing, baby swings and other baby products, noise and vibration dampeners, optics, ink compositions and containers, pharmaceutical drugs, food storage containers, biotechnology methods and compositions and sprinkler systems, among others.